ranma/focusrite_saffire_6_usb_cfw/README.md

 - Your mileage may vary, no warranties, yada yada
-- I'm fairly certain no smoke will come out since I fixed the "frequency too high bug", but it _is_ possible for 48V phantom step-up converter coil to start smoking if something goes wrong, see the note in connections.txt...
-If not caught early enought his may damage the device permanetly.
+- I'm fairly certain no smoke will come out since I fixed the "frequency too high bug", but it _is_ possible for 48V phantom step-up converter coil or MOSFET to start smoking if something goes wrong, see the note in connections.txt and ...
+If not caught early enough his may damage the device permanently.
+You have been warned.